 Why aren't my automatic scans detecting new services?

-Automatic scans process the same pages listed in the Select content to scan section.
-If a new service loads only on a page not in that list, the scan won’t detect it.
-Add the relevant pages on the Scanner page before the next scheduled scan.
+Automatic scans process the same pages listed in the Select content to scan section on the Scanner tab.
+If a new service loads only on a page that isn't in that list, the scan won't detect it.
+Add the relevant pages on the Scanner tab before the next scheduled scan.

 Can I run a manual scan while automatic scans are enabled?

 Yes.
 Manual and automatic scans are independent.
-Running a manual scan won’t interfere with your scheduled scans.
-Both update the same scan results on the Scanner page.
+Running a manual scan won't interfere with your scheduled scans.
+Both update the same scan results on the Scanner tab and both appear in the History tab.